lightly-io/team-awareness-training/README.md

 ## Tools
 I use [Thriver](http://www.thriver.io) to measure stress levels of the participants during the course.
 It's helpful to do some A/B testing with another team that is not doing the course but with a similar situation.
 Thriver also includes guided meditations that the participants can use as homework.

-You can also set up a Slack channel for the course where the group can bounce ideas, give feedback, motivate each others and ask for help.
+You can also set up a Slack channel for the course.
+The group can bounce ideas, give feedback, motivate each others and ask for help there.

 ## License
 This course is published under the [Creative Commons license](LICENSE).
-You are free to copy it and use it for commercial purposes - as long as you publish your own work under the same license.
+You are free to copy it and use it for commercial purposes.
+Well, as long as you publish your own work under the same license.

 Please don't be shy to do pull requests as well.
-This course should be constantly updated with new findings and ideas.
+I'd love to update this course based on your ideas.

 ## AAQ (Anticipated Asked Questions)
 ### Can anyone run this course?